rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-28-7eb7d26679d84c68-notice-of-demand-for-recovery-certificate-no-8935-of-2025-against-jayesh-n-kavi-.md

 stocks:
 - JAYENERGY
 tags:
-- recovery-certificate
+- demand-notice
 - enforcement
-- demand-notice
-- jay-energy
-- compliance-failure
+- non-compliance
-- debt-recovery
+- recovery
 title: Notice of Demand for Recovery Certificate No. 8935 of 2025 against Jayesh N Kavi in the matter of Jay Energy and S. Energies Limited
 ---